Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Custom Sprites & Texts Functions.md

 <ins>Removes a sprite object</ins> from the game.
 Use this if the lua sprite isn't used anymore for performance.

 - `tag` - The sprite tag or object variable name.
-- `destroy` - Whether or not the sprite object should be fully removed, <ins>making it unable to be re-added</ins>.
+- `destroy` - Whether or not the sprite object should be fully removed, making it unable to be re-added.

 ***